shangzhouye/one-legged-2-D-hopping-robot/README.md

 - Take off impact

-    Velocity is incontinuous here again.
+    Velocity is discontinuous here again.
 Impact equations include 'change of momentum lies perpendicular to the contact surface' and 'leg is at its maximum length'.

 - Flight phase 2